 Whilst employers are required, under a range of health and safety legislation but primarily the Health and Safety at Work etc Act 1974, to safeguard their employees.
 Employers therefore owe a duty of care to their employees.

 In addition, a sporting injury, such as a torn ligament, could be claimed for if another person was responsible for ensuring a player's safety at the time the player was injured, such as a referee or umpire, and the player was injured as the result of the official's negligence.

 Similarly, if an individual sprained their ankle after tripping on an unidentified hazard in a public place, such as a supermarket, they could claim against the owner or occupier of the premises.Back to top

-In order to establish negligence, it must be proven on the balance of probabilities that the Defendant was responsible for your injuries.
+In order to establish liability, it must be proven on the balance of probabilities that the defendant was responsible for your injuries.

 For soft tissue injury claims, examples of evidence could include a combination of:

 Although the recovery period of soft tissue injuries is relatively short, British law recognises that all unnecessary suffering deserves to be compensated.

 Some solicitors may suggest that a potential soft tissue injury award is too small to be worth the trouble of making a claim.
 However but even fairly minor injuries can result in reasonable compensation settlements, especially if you have incurred expenses or taken time off work as a result of the accident.

 It is also often argued that, by bringing a case, the likelihood of similar accidents occurring in the future is reduced.